 Appointments and Affiliations

-- Assistant Professor in the Department of Ophthalmology
+- Associate Professor in the Department of Ophthalmology

 - Faculty Network Member of the Duke Institute for Brain Sciences